5 Exit Survey Questions to Reduce Employee Turnover

 And if employees feel underutilized, their responses will indicate opportunities to provide more empowerment and accountability to employees.
 Those benefits can extend far beyond turnover management; after all, effective management begins with effective listening.

 Autonomy is one of the core motivators of employee experience.
 Exit surveys can demonstrate whether the employee feels their expectations were met post-onboarding, and questions about work-life balance can establish whether the employer’s expectations aligned with those of the leaving employee.
-Given the rise of remote work and its complex effect on corporate cultures, questions about autonomy can have major implications for your organization.
+Given the rise of remote work and its complex effect on corporate cultures, questions about autonomy can directly affect how employees experience flexibility expectations and whether they choose to stay.

 Cross-functional teamwork helps employees attain success.
 Likewise, a lack of teamwork can increase turnover.
 Questions about teamwork, onboarding, and communication can help your company remove barriers to engagement.
-The resulting changes may yield more benefits than reduced turnover: An improved communication strategy can be an invaluable asset.
+The resulting changes may yield more benefits than reduced turnover: Organizations that improve cross-functional communication typically see downstream gains in engagement scores, not just reduced turnover.

 This type of question can indicate whether the organization’s diversity, equity, and inclusion (DE&I) initiatives are effective.
 Employees want organizational support, and survey content can be useful for evaluating employer efforts.